-He explained that at one point in history this was a tactic people would use to pay less taxes, since the building would be taxed differently given that it only had an eastern facing entrance, and not one onto the main street in the front of the building.
+He explained that at one point in history this was a tactic people would use to pay fewer taxes, since the building would be taxed differently given that it only had an eastern facing entrance, and not one onto the main street in the front of the building.

-This also explains why some of these buildings have little or no closets, since any room that had a door was considered an extra bedroom and taxes would rise accordingly!
+This also explains why some of these buildings have little or no closets since any room that had a door was considered an extra bedroom and taxes would rise accordingly!

 The current innkeepers have been at Martin Hill for 2 and a half years so far.
 Apparently, most innkeepers only last about ten years in this demanding job, but at Martin Hill they’re planning to buck the trend and hopefully stay in Portsmouth for many years to come.

 All the rooms have their own style, which you can see on the Martin Hill website.
-I stayed in the Typhoon room and the bed was as comfortable as they claim in their website.
+I stayed in the Typhoon room and the bed was as comfortable as they claim on their website.

-Heading Farther North to Meredith on Lake Winnipesauke
+Visiting Meredith on Lake Winnipesauke

-From Portsmouth I drove a bit farther north to explore one of the best-known lakes in New Hampshire, Lake Winnipesauke.
+From Portsmouth, I drove a bit farther north to explore one of the best-known lakes in New Hampshire, Lake Winnipesauke.
 I was staying in the little town of Meredith, right on the shore of one of the sheltered bays of the lake.

-What To Do
+Things To Do in Meredith

 Especially during the summertime there is no shortage of things to do outside.
 Here are a few activities that I enjoyed during my time there.

-The hike leads you through old logging roads, up to the top of the mountain where there is a rocky outcrop and a stunning 360 degree view of Lake Winnipesauke.
+The hike leads you through old logging roads, up to the top of the mountain where there is a rocky outcrop and a stunning 360-degree view of Lake Winnipesauke.
 There are three trails, but the most popular is the main trail, marked in blue.

 The hike is not easy, but not strenuous either.
 Don’t pay attention to the signs at the bottom informing you that “Mt.
 Major is not an easy hike”.
 It’s technically true but you don’t need to be intimidated either.
 Bring water and a warmer layer since there’s a lot of wind at the top.

 You can easily explore the lake by kayak ($30/half-day), which are available to rent right on the lake next to the town docks.
 Kayaking is a beautiful way to be on the water.

 Two little islands are just out of the harbor and make a good kayaking excursion to go see them.
 The water in the lake is clean and clear.
 Plus, it’s not too cold for swimming, especially on a warm day.

-They rent them by the day or the half day and it’s a good way to explore all the small roads right around Meredith.
+They rent them by the day or the half-day and it’s a good way to explore all the small roads right around Meredith.
 The locals hang out and live at Lake Waukewam, which is surrounded by some quiet dirt roads where I went to ride around.

-Castle in the Clouds ($16 entrance) is a historic estate about a 30 minute drive away from Meredith that has opened its doors to visitors.
+Castle in the Clouds ($16 entrance) is a historic estate about a 30-minute drive away from Meredith that has opened its doors to visitors.

 It was built in 1913-1914 over an 18 month period by a man named Thomas Plant.
 Plant had made his fortune running a shoe company and decided to retire early with his second wife Olive in the mountains of New Hampshire where he’d acquired a large estate.